casrou/CoGB/README.md

 # CoGB
-Co-op gameboy written in .NET Core and Java.
+Online co-op gameboy written in .NET Core and Java.

 ![](demo.gif)
 (Only tested with Pokemon Red)